squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  * '''Obsolete''' --enable-tproxy option.
 Remains only for legacy v2.2 ctt proxy support.

+ * NP: The Balabit document still refers to using options ''tproxy transparent''. '''Do not do this'''.
+It was only needed short-term for a bug which is now fixed.

 == Linux Kernel 2.6.28 Configuration ==

  /!\ Requires kernel built with the configuration options: